lauramoses/Machine_Learning_Algorithms/README.md

 The notebook contains machine learning projects in Julia v.1.5.3 and Python v.3.

 Python projects in this notebook are made using imported machine learning libraries including Skikit Learn, keras, and Tensorflow.
 For these projects, we will follow the topics discussed in "Hands-on Machine Learning with Scikit-Learn, Keras, and TensorFlow" by Aurelien Geron (2nd Edition).
-A link to a copy of the book can be found (here).
+A link to a copy of the book can be found [here](https://www.amazon.com/Hands-Machine-Learning-Scikit-Learn-TensorFlow/dp/1492032646).